Best Web Hosting for Freelancers 2026: 8 Top Picks Tested & Ranked

 - Excellent uptime (I recorded 99.98% over 60 days)

-- Google Cloud infrastructure means real reliability
+- Google Cloud infrastructure means genuine reliability

 - Free migrations included